Onyx-Protocol/Onyx/docs/internal/ops.md

    change.
 2. Build and bundle most recent dashboard:
    `bin/bundle-dashboard`
-3. Build and bundle most recent docs: `bin/bundle-docs`
-4. Commit bundle changes in `$CHAIN/generated` to `main`
+3. Commit bundle changes in `$CHAIN/generated` to `main`
-5. Prepare new installer apps based on `main`, using a `latest` namescheme.
+4. Prepare new installer apps based on `main`, using a `latest` namescheme.
     - TODO: per-platform instructions
-6. Upload installer apps to s3://download.chain.com
+5. Upload installer apps to s3://download.chain.com
     - TODO: automate this uploader
-7. `bin/upload-docs` - This will build and upload the
+6. `bin/upload-docs` - This will build and upload the
-   docs (should be identical material to the `bin/bundle-docs` step above).
-    - TODO: Edit `bin/upload-docs` command to include a production target.
-Currently only handles staging.
+   docs.
+    - By default, documentation is uploaded to http://chain-staging.chain.com.
+To upload to the production site, run `bin/upload-docs prod`.

 TODO: Determine whether we should also use GitHub's releases feature.